Skip to main content

 FuzzedDataProvider

 The FuzzedDataProvider is an alternative approach commonly used in programming languages like C and C++.
-It provides an intuitive interface to deconstruct Fuzzer input with type-specific functions, for example consumeString, consumeBoolean or consumeInt.
+It provides an intuitive interface to deconstruct fuzzer input with type-specific functions, for example consumeString, consumeBoolean or consumeInt.
 Jazzer's Java implementation follows the FuzzedDataProvider of the LLVM Project.

 This programmatic approach offers very fine-grained control, but requires much more effort to build up needed data structures.

-Below is an example of a simple Fuzz Test using the FuzzedDataProvider:
+Below is an example of a simple fuzz test using the FuzzedDataProvider:

 Example